Undiscovered Horizons: Urumqi to Lhasa

 The Tour

-In the shadow of the Himalayas and known as the ‘Roof of the World’ due to its breathtaking average height of 13,200ft (4,060m) above sea level, Tibet is home to more Himalayan peaks than anywhere else in the world.
+In the shadow of the Himalayas and known as the ‘Roof of the World’ due to its breathtaking average height of 13,200ft (4,060m) above sea level, Xizang is home to more Himalayan peaks than anywhere else in the world.
 And Lhasa is home to an amazing collection of UNESCO palaces and temples.

 With the summit, the Tanggula Pass, at 16,640ft (5,072m) it is also the world’s highest railway.
 To travel on this line is a true pioneering adventure, an experience as unique as the destination itself.